 Available for independent students only.
 Loans are \$4,000 additional for first and second year students and \$5,000 additional for junior and senior undergraduates.
-The interest rate is variable and can be paid while the student is attending college, or it can be capitalized.
+The interest rate is currently 6.8% and can be paid while the student is attending college, or it can be capitalized.
 Principal payments are deferred.
-Interest rates are determined annually.
+Interest rates are reviewed and determined annually.